 As indicated earlier, the arrest and subsequent conviction of the 'gay couple' sparked condemnation, locally and internationally.
-On the international scene, the conviction was condemned by the likes of Amnesty International (AI), AIDS and Rights Alliance for Southern Africa (Arasa), and the International Gay and Lesbian Human Rights Commission (IGLHRC).
+On the international scene, the conviction was condemned by the likes of Amnesty International (AI), AIDS and Rights Alliance for Southern Africa (Arasa) and the International Gay and Lesbian Human Rights Commission (IGLHRC).
 Individuals and international icons, such as Peter Tatchell, Madonna and Sir Elton John, also reacted with condemnation, as did donor entities and governments such as the UK, Germany, the European Union and the World Bank.
-In March 2010, the Common Approach to Budgetary Support (CABS), a grouping comprising of the African Development Bank, Norway, UK, Germany, EU and the World Bank, also added their voice to the orchestra of voices condemning the arrest of the gay couple (Mzale 2010).
+In March 2010, the Common Approach to Budgetary Support (CABS), a grouping comprising the African Development Bank, Norway, UK, Germany, EU and the World Bank, also added their voice to the orchestra of voices condemning the gay couple's arrest (Mzale 2010).

-Such was the international outcry that within days of the sentencing, Malawi's President Bingu Wa Mutharika, on 29 May 2010, pardoned the couple during a visit by UN Secretary General, Ban Ki-Moon.
+Such was the international outcry that, within days of the sentencing, Malawi's President Bingu Wa Mutharika pardoned the couple on 29 May 2010, during a visit by UN Secretary General, Ban Ki-moon.
 The pardon was welcomed by the gay community and rights activists, both within Malawi and abroad.
 However, the celebration was short-lived as authorities quickly followed it up with a series of retrogressive steps putting further restrictions on the rights of gay and lesbian people.
 Speaking to reporters on arrival from the France-Africa summit, President Mutharika warned government officials not to comment further on the issue.
 He also warned that the law remains valid and anyone caught engaging in homosexual acts would be punished.
-The president argued that homosexuality is alien to Malawi's culture, and will never be legalised during his presidency.
-In November 2010, during the Universal Periodic Review (UPR) review at the UN Human Rights Council, Malawi rejected all recommendations including those merely requesting the state to ensure adherence to its twin constitutional obligations of non-discrimination and equality in terms of treatment of the LGBTI community.
-The then Attorney General, Dr Jane Ansah, argued that Malawi could not implement the recommendations because a majority of the Malawi population is against homosexuality (UN Human Rights Council 2011).
+The president argued that homosexuality is alien to Malawi's culture and will never be legalised during his presidency.
+In November 2010, during the Universal Periodic Review (UPR) review at the UN Human Rights Council, Malawi rejected all recommendations, including those merely requesting the state to ensure adherence to its twin constitutional obligations of non-discrimination and equality, in terms of treatment of the LGBTI community.
+The then Attorney General, Dr Jane Ansah, argued that Malawi could not implement the recommendations because a majority of the country's population is against homosexuality (UN Human Rights Council 2011).

 Barely a month after the UPR session, in December 2010, the Malawi Parliament passed a bill criminalising consensual sex between women.
-Coming on the back of the presidential pardon, this was the biggest setback to the LGBT rights campaign.
-A lot of questions have been raised as to why Malawi has taken such retrogressive steps.
-The president said he had granted the pardon on humanitarian grounds.
-However, it was clear that the pardon had been motivated by something else - possibly fear of economic sanctions or, worse still, fear of a public backlash considering that a lot of people expressed support for the conviction of the gay couple.
-Malawians, including politicians, need awareness to understand why discrimination against LGBT persons is unacceptable; otherwise it will be impossible to effect real change any time soon.
-As things stand, it is impossible for any politician, or Member of Parliament, to vote in favour of homosexuality in Parliament.
-He or she risks the wrath of his constituency or Church.
+Coming so soon after the presidential pardon, this was the biggest setback to the LGBT rights campaign.
+Several questions have been raised as to why Malawi has taken such retrogressive steps.
+The President said he had granted the pardon on humanitarian grounds.
+However, it was clear it had been motivated by something else - possibly fear of economic sanctions or, worse still, fear of a public backlash, considering that many people had expressed support for the gay couple's conviction.
+Malawians, including politicians, need to be made aware in order to understand why discrimination against LGBT persons is unacceptable; otherwise, it will be impossible to effect real change any time soon.
+As things stand, it is impossible for any politician, or MP, to vote in favour of homosexuality in Parliament.
+He or she risks the wrath of their constituency or church.